aetorres/gc_k8s_gocd/README.md

 5. A project created on Google Cloud
 6. Change the project name used if you want
 7. Download the connection json file from Google Cloud that you can see how to generate in [Json generation file](https://www.terraform.io/docs/providers/google/index.html#authentication-json-file)
+8. Create a `user.txt` file and a `password.txt` file to configure the access to the cluster.
+This user and password will be encrypted later by kubernetes.

+    Example for `user.txt`

+        user_admin

 Steps to depoy this recipe
 ---------------------------